 Behind the simplicity are important reasons.
 Firstly, it can be built by everyone with local knowledge, only bladders and solar panels need to be brought from afar.
-Secondly, wind affects the structure only minimally, as it is entirely permeable, and the PV panels are oriented to minimise uplift wind just passes through.
-Bamboo, with its great flexibility, offers unique structural strength given the applied forces.
-Thirdly, water is stored in large bladders which can be rolled up and stored when not needed, making them easy to transport to the site.
+Secondly, wind affects the flexible bamboo structure only minimally, as it is entirely permeable, and the PV panels are oriented to minimise uplift wind just passes through.
+Thirdly, water is stored in portable bladders which can be rolled up and stored when not needed.
 Additionally, their weight when filled can be used to anchor the bamboo in the ground, creating a strong bond between the solar and water structure.
 These drivers not only necessitate a form but also allow The Cloud it to flourish.

 Aesthetically, the resulting sculpture is familiar, grounded, and rooted in its surroundings, and yet, it is also ephemeral and ever changing.
 Alluding to something larger and greater than what is visible, the building blocks of squares and grids dissolve into a drifting cloud, which is ever changing from perspective.
 Inside the structure a feeling of a temple arises, spaces that are hard to describe from the outside offer a space to interact with the forces of wind, sun, and water.